woleet/woleet-proofkeeper/README.md

 ProofKeeper is Woleet's proof management tool for Windows, macOS and Linux.

-Using this native application, you can automate the timestamping and signature of your sensitive files, without disclosing them to anybody, not even to Woleet.
+Using this native application, you can automate the timestamping and sealing of your sensitive files, without disclosing them to anybody, not even to Woleet.

 ### How it works

 The tool automatically scans a set of folders that you define, and timestamps or seals all files found (or a sub-part matching a regular expression).

-Once the proof receipts are ready, the tool automatically gathers them from the Woleet platform and stores them beside the timestamped or sealed files (in a Chainpoint file named 'filename'-'anchorID'.(anchor|signature)-receipt.json).
+Once the proof receipts are ready, the tool automatically gathers them from the Woleet platform and stores them beside the timestamped or sealed files (in a Chainpoint file named 'filename'-'proofID'.(timestamp|seal)-receipt.json).

 The tool rescans the folders every 15 minutes, so any file added to one of the folders will be automatically timestamped or sealed.